bezzad/ErrorControlSystem/README.md

 ### How To Install The Modules ###

 1. Install examples for developers (unpacking it to your disk, and go to
-\ErrorControlSystem\out\Error Handler Engines\... directory if you're installing by hand, for example).
+\ErrorControlSystem\out\ErrorControlSystem\... directory if you're installing by hand, for example).

  Note:
 >      If there is not any file in the out folders,